Wes Hanson | Art Instructor

 Subject Reference Materials: Bring photographs of subjects that interest you.

-Watercolor Paper: One full sheet (30 by 40 inch) medium or heavy weight cold press illustration board.
+Watercolor Paper: One 30 by 40-inch cold press medium or heavy weight watercolor board.
+A second choice would be 30 by 40-inch cold press medium or heavy weight illustration board.